 Business Analyst Manager

-Any company that wishes to accelerate its business goals and boost up its profits hires a Business Analyst Manager.
-Business Management Analysts set organizational goals, oversee Project Analysts and other team members, and create project schedules.
-In short, they look for ways to maximize production.
+Any company that wishes to accelerate its business goals and boost its profits hires a business analyst manager.
+They set organizational goals, oversee project analysts and other team members, and create project schedules.
+In short, business analyst managers look for ways to maximize production.

-The following are the responsibilities that need to be fulfilled by a Business Analyst Manager in a company:
+The following are the responsibilities that need to be fulfilled by a business analyst manager:

-- Budget planning and growth, as well as ensuring that they are adhered to by all
+- Budget planning and growth, as well as ensuring that they are adhered to by everyone in the company

-- Creating projects, upgrading schedules, and ensuring that everyone assigned to the tasks is on the same page
+- Creating projects, upgrading schedules, and ensuring that everyone is on the same page

 - Understanding and maintaining different business divisions